detro/ghostdriver/README.md

 Check out the [ghostdriver-dev branch](https://github.com/detro/phantomjs/tree/ghostdriver-dev) of PhantomJS, and build it (I assume you know Git).

-There is plenty to do before this is usable, but if you can't wait to try PhantomJS's speed when it acts as a RemoteWebDriver Server, do the following:
+There is **plenty to do before this is usable**, but if you can't wait to try PhantomJS's speed when it acts as a RemoteWebDriver Server, do the following:

 1. Start GhostDriver on a terminal: